- What is an Identity-orientated Psychotrauma Therapy constellation session?

 What will I gain from doing a Constellation?

-The Constellation of the Intention method enables you to get in touch with the unconscious parts of yourself and helps to resolve trauma.
+The Intention method enables you to get in touch with the unconscious parts of yourself and helps to resolve trauma.
 It does this by providing a;

 - way in which to clearly see and experience different parts of the self through the external representation of them